kegashe/contentful-asset-auditor/README.md

 ## Installation

 1. Download the source code for the [latest release](https://github.com/kstrongholte/contentful-cleanup/releases/latest).
-2. Install the package and dependencies with `npm install`.
+2. Install the package and dependencies globally with `npm i -g .`.
-3. (Optional) Create a symbolic link with `npm link` so you can call the script locally.

 ## Usage
 ```bash